-The subarea is a predominantly auto-oriented environment framed by access to I-5 to the north at the SR 512 interchange and to the south at the Bridgeport Way interchange.
-It is also served by major arterials such as Pacific Highway SW, Bridgeport Way, and 108th Avenue SW and a network of local access streets (see Exhibit 22).
+The subarea_LSDS is a predominantly auto-oriented environment framed by access to I-5 to the north at the SR 512 interchange and to the south at the Bridgeport Way interchange to the south.
+It is also served by major arterials such as Pacific Highway SW, Bridgeport Way, and 108th Avenue SW and a network of local access streets (see Exhibit 23).